jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 This code uses a `for` loop to look through your last 20 posts.
 The content from the posts gets escaped and truncated to the last 400 characters using [Liquid filters](https://help.shopify.com/themes/liquid/filters).

 In your `default.html` layout, look for a reference to the RSS or Atom feed in your header, and replace it with a reference to the file you just created.
+For example:

 ```html
 <link rel="alternate" type="application/rss+xml"  href="{% raw %}{{ site.url }}{% endraw %}/feed.xml" title="{% raw %}{{ site.title }}{% endraw %}">